lzell/AIProxySwift/README.md

     networkd_settings_read_from_file Sandbox is preventing this process from reading networkd settings file at "/Library/Preferences/com.apple.networkd.plist", please add an exception.

+or

+     A server with the specified hostname could not be found

 Modify your macOS project settings by tapping on your project in the Xcode project tree, then select `Signing & Capabilities` and enable `Outgoing Connections (client)`